-If a secured site declines a student with a medical exemption because the agency site does not offer an exemption, the student should email the Clinical Program Director, Associate Director of Placement, Student Support Manager, and BU Coordinator of Internship Operations Internops@baylor.edu to determine if an alternative site can be obtained that trimester and how the search will continue.
+If a secured site declines a student with a medical exemption because the agency site does not offer an exemption, the student should email the Clinical Program Director, Associate Director of Placement, Student Support Manager, and BU Coordinator of Internship Operations Internops@baylor.edu to determine if an alternative site can be obtained that trimester.

 Students who are rejected by sites due to medical exemptions from vaccinations are asked to assist the search process by suggesting alternative sites.
 Information about these suggested sites must be obtained through a professional connection and/or clinical educator referral only.
 Students should be aware that the university and the alternative agency site must come to an agreement on contract terms, and this is a lengthy process.
 As time passes prior to execution, site requirements may change.
-If the contract with the alternative site is not finalized 30 days prior to the start of the trimester, the student will take an incomplete in the practicum/internship and prepare to attend that site the following trimester.
+If the contract with the alternative site is not finalized 30 days prior to the start of the trimester, the student will take an incomplete prepare to attend that site the following trimester.